KCorre/kcorre.github.io/home.md

 # Presentation

-PhD R&D Software Engineer, I am specialising on Web and Communication Protocols Security.
+PhD and R&D Software Engineer, I am working in the domain of software and protocol security.
+I am approaching software engineering research with a 'hands on first' mentality.
+It's not enough to have a nice specification or a formal model, in the end, there must be an actual and practical software running and evolving over time.
+When needed, I also enjoy applying modelling and verification techniques.
+Thus, my professional objective is to bring this scientific approach into the software engineering security industry.
+If you'd like to discuss that, I'm all ears.

 Currently I am working at Nagra/Kudelski Security, for the Software Security Team in Rennes.
-But I can't say more :)
+We are developping KOP, a software obfuscation and hardening tool working at the source level on any C-99 toolchain.
+Head over the tool's website to learn more: **[KOP](https://edsisecurity.com/kop)**.

 During my PhD, I focused on the integration of authentication delegation protocols, such as OAuth2, into the WebRTC security architecture.
-If you are interested in the results of this research work, you can check on **[my thesis on github](https://github.com/Sparika/PHD)**.
+If you are interested in the results of this research work, you can check on **[my thesis on github](https://github.com/Sparika/PHD)** or **[on HAL](https://hal.archives-ouvertes.fr/tel-01943728)**.
 I enjoyed this topic as it was involving recent W3C and IETF standards, security protocols, and JavaScript prototyping.
 This work was accomplished at **Orange Labs** in the Identity and Trust Architecture research team and at **INRIA/IRISA** in the most awesome **[Diverse Team](http://diverse.irisa.fr/)**.
 I also had the opportunity to contribute to the H2020 reThink project.